6 Amazing Things To Do In Madrid

 3. Debod Temple

-Yes, there is an authentic egyptian temple in the heart of Madrid.
+Yes, there is an authentic Egyptian temple in the heart of Madrid.
 This temple dates back to 2BC and was gifted to Spain by the Egyptian government back in the 60’s.
 It was deconstructed for transportation and reconstructed onsite keeping to the original orientation.
 Debod temple is located in Parque Oeste on the western side of Madrid.
-This park is also known for the beautiful Rose garden.
+This park is also known for its beautiful Rose garden.
 The temple itself is surrounded by water making for the most Instagram worthy photos.
 Try visiting as late in the day as possible.
 Sunset is the ideal time to witness the most magical scene.